jeffmd/if.atmega/README.md

-2. Whilst most errors and problems you encounter are likely to be those I have created rather than the original code on which this is based, please report forward comments, feedback, reports, bugs, fixes and patches etc through the asforth Github Projects page.
+2. Whilst most errors and problems you encounter are likely to be those I have created rather than the original code on which this is based, please report forward comments, feedback, reports, bugs, fixes and patches etc through the if.atmega Github Projects page.

-3. The binary asforth images cannot be loaded/programmed using the Arduino Bootloader.
+3. The binary if.atmega images cannot be loaded/programmed using the Arduino Bootloader.
 An ICSP programmer (avrisp, etc) must be used to load the image.

-4. The Arduino bootloader is over writen with the asforth code and is no longer available after programming.
+4. The Arduino bootloader is over writen with the if.atmega code and is no longer available after programming.
-   To restore your board for use with the Arduino IDE you must overwrite the asforth image with an Arduino Bootloader image.
+   To restore your board for use with the Arduino IDE you must overwrite the if.atmega image with an Arduino Bootloader image.

 5. Whilst described as using a 328 device early versions of the Duemilanove may actualy have a 168 installed.